shuhangli98/EOM-ic-MRUCC/README.md

 The code is based on [Forte](https://github.com/evangelistalab/forte).

+(The code is no longer working due to recent updates in Forte.)

 ## Current capabilities
 - Availability of both unitary and non-unitary versions.
 - Baker–Campbell–Hausdorff (BCH) expansion truncation at a specified number of commutators.